 A training log helps you organize and save information about your exercise routine so you can work toward your important goals.

-The American Academy of Pediatrics and the American College of Sports Medicine now say that strength training is fine for kids, as long as they are supervised and don't try to lift too much weight.
+The American Academy of Pediatrics and the American College of Sports Medicine now say that strength training is fine for kids, as long as they're supervised and don't try to lift too much weight.
+Read on

 Knowing about common injuries and how to prevent them can keep you on track toward achieving your fitness goals.